pooyamirzapour/Everon/solution.md

 ## Car Charging Session
-This project implements some APIs for submit, update, get and summarized report of car charging session with the help of REST api.
+This project implements some APIs for submit, update, get, and summarized report of car charging session with the help of REST api.

 ### Approach